yeorok/morphik-core/DOCKER.md

-# Docker Setup Guide for DataBridge Core
+# Docker Setup Guide for Morphik Core

-DataBridge Core provides a streamlined Docker-based setup that includes all necessary components: the core API, PostgreSQL with pgvector, and Ollama for AI models.
+Morphik Core provides a streamlined Docker-based setup that includes all necessary components: the core API, PostgreSQL with pgvector, and Ollama for AI models.

 ## Prerequisites